TLara1/TLara1.github.io/_projects/14_project.md

 growth and matter, fsi problem solid has constantly changing reference configuration

+cracking? how do things crack, underwater? related, designs on coral reefs?

+What's the best shape for a hat?

 To DO summer 2026
 Get better handwriting, find blackboard, get good at writing on it.
 Publish CNT paper, jellyfish paper, Ken FSI paper.